 The Jacob Purdy House (1721) was used as Washington’s headquarters in 1776 & 1778.
 The house was saved from the wrecking ball in the 1970’s when it was moved from its original location on Spring St (demolished during Urban Renewal) to its present site on Park Ave on land that was once a part of the Purdy’s Farm.
 The restored Jacob Purdy House is used by the WP Historical Society & is open for events.
 Historic exhibits are found inside.

-On Oct 28, 1776, the British battled Americans stationed on Chatterton Hill.
-The hill was part of Philipse Manor on the west side of the Bronx River.
-Outnumbered, the Americans gave up the hill and retreated across the Bronx River to Purdy Hill where Washington had stationed most of his troops (center line).
+On Oct 28, 1776, the British battled Americans stationed on Chatterton Hill that was part of Philipse Manor that extended west to the Hudson River.
+Outnumbered, the Americans gave up the hill and retreated across the Bronx River to Purdy Hill where Washington had stationed most of his troops or his center line.

-At the bottom of the hill along Tarrytown Rd there is a sign (pictured above left) showing the manning of a cannon at the Battle of White Plains from the Ward painting now hanging in the library.
-People mistakenly think Alexander Hamilton is depicted in the scene from the battle but this was not the intent of the painter.
+At the bottom of the hill along Tarrytown Rd there is a sign showing the manning of a cannon at the Battle of White Plains from the Ward painting now hanging in the library.
+People though throughout the years have referred to the man in front of the cannon as Alexander Hamilton but this was not the intent of the painter (stated in an interview and published in a local magazine).
 Just south at the entrance to the Bronx River Parkway, there is a Battle of WP monument with marker dated May 18, 1926.
-The cannon (pictured above) is a replica of the original cannon found in WP in 1890.
+The cannon is a replica of the original cannon found in WP in 1890.
 The original first stolen in 1963 was recovered but was stolen again in 1971.
 There is still an award posted for its return.
+The sign has since been replaced with a newer version.

 MERRITT & MILLER HILLS: Action also took place in Harrison on the same day on Merritt Hill where Washington also had stationed troops.
-Today, in the park on top of Merritt Hill; just above Silver Lake on Lake St there is a cannon, and information.
-The red sign depicting the Liberty or Death flag was used during the battle.
-The symbol is also part of WP’s city seal.
+Today, in the park on top of Merritt Hill; just above Silver Lake on Lake St one can find the pictured cannon and information.
+The red sign depicting the Liberty or Death flag was used during the battle and it became a part of WP’s city seal.

 After the retreat from Chatterton Hill, Washington moved his troops to North Castle using Miller House as his headquarters.
 After failing to defeat the Americans, the conflict ended around November 4, when General Howe went back to the NY City.

-On top of Miller Hill in Miller Hill Park (pictured above), is a marker and information about the battle.
+On top of Miller Hill in Miller Hill Park there is a marker and information about the battle.

-WAR REMEMBRANCES: Unlike in the past when Battle of WP reenactments were held in the area, the White Plains Historic Society holds an annual event commemorating the Battle of White Plains as well as other events.
-There are historic displays at Purdy House about the war and the City’s history.
+WAR REMEMBRANCES: Unlike in the past when Battle of WP reenactments were held in the area, the White Plains Historic Society (formed in 1983 from the Battle of White Plains Monument Committee) holds an annual event commemorating the Battle of White Plains as well as other events at the Purdy House There are historic displays inside Purdy House about the war and the City’s history.

 “The Battle of WP” painted by Edmund F. Ward (1926) is hung on the 1st floor of the library along with other paintings.
 The local history room at WP Library has reopened holding a host of information and historic treasures.

 A two cent commemorative stamp issued by the US Post that same year shows the same scene of the battle as well as the flag first used in the battle titled, “Liberty or Death.”
-The center person portrayed in the stamp is often referred to as Alexander Hamilton but in a magazine article, the painter stated that this was not the case.
-Stamps are still available on the internet to buy and I donated one to WP Library so it is now on their website in picture file (see Local History page).
+Stamps are still available on the internet for sale and I donated one to WP Library.
+It is now on their website in picture file (see Local History page).

 Two naval ships (no longer in use) were named after WP in honor of the battle.
 City exhibited equipment donated to the City in 1959 from the USS WP at City Hall and on Colonial Day in 2016.